rblack42/ACCweb.cosc2325/DataEncoding/number-conversions.rst

 systems.

 If the number is in some other base, that base is indicated by special notation.
-Once common notation uses a trailing letter to indicate the base:
+One common notation uses a trailing letter to indicate the base:

     * (none) - decimal